Gold Coast Chargers: Gold Coast Seagulls

-1990 Season
+1990 season

 The Gold Coast Giants' name was changed to Gold Coast Seagulls, but although the Tweed reference was dropped from the name, they continued to play out of Seagulls Stadium.
 Along with a change of name came a change of colours to black, white, and red.

 The biggest news in the history of Gold Coast followed the Seagulls most traumatic year in the NSWRL.
-The revelation that former Australian captain and State of Origin King Wally Lewis, would be joining the club for the 1991 season after a falling out with the Brisbane Broncos and their coach Wayne Bennett.
+The revelation that former Australian captain and State of Origin player Wally Lewis, would be joining the club for the 1991 season after a falling out with the Brisbane Broncos and their coach Wayne Bennett.
 This news came upon a season where the club was expected to show further improvement.